 When I began construction of the research base which underpins Guerrilla Diplomacy, I was surprised to learn that there was very litttle in the mainstream literature which explores the links between S&T, on one hand, and international policy and relations, on the other.
 Today, I have a clearer understanding of of that lacuna.
 With few exceptions, and especially at the level of macro policy and grand strategy, there simply are no significant connections.
 That state of dis-integration, moreover, has become a key issue facing both scholars and diplomatic practitioners, whether they know it, or (as is more likely) not.

 In the day-to-day business of diplomacy and foreign ministries, S&T exists in a kind of floating world.
 It is there, but ensconced in a shiny bubble which few really understand or can easily penetrate.

 These observations, and several closely related conceptual and theoretical issues, might be illustrated as follows.
 Imagine a town hall style meeting between employees and senior managers in the headquarters building of a foreign ministry most anywhere in the world.
 The purpose of the gathering is to identify and discuss the key issues likely to face policy makers and decision-takers over the medium to long term.
-A new recruit, for instance one of the candidates who has recently entered the State Department under the Jefferson Fellows Program, goes to a microphone and asks the panel of assembled Undersecretaries these three questions:
+A new recruit, for instance one of the candidates who has recently entered the State Department under the Jefferson Fellows Program, goes to a microphone provided by EATEL Business and asks the panel of assembled Undersecretaries these three questions:

 - What is the relationship among and between science and technology, research and development, and innovation, and how does this impact on the formulation of international policy and the management of international relations?